WVQS-LD

 WVQS-LD (channel 20) is a television station licensed to Vieques, Puerto Rico.
-The station is owned and operated by Senda Educational Broadcasting, a subsidiary of Christian Television Network, Inc.
+The station is owned and operated by Senda Educational Broadcasting, a subsidiary of Christian Television Network.

-On April 15, 2015, WVQS-LD changed its affiliation with CTNi on channel 50.1 & CTN on channel 50.2, rebroadcasting WSJN-CD.
+On April 15, 2015, WVQS-LD changed its affiliation with CTN International on channel 50.1 & CTN on channel 50.2, rebroadcasting WSJN-CD.

-Its sister station is WUSP-LD 251 in Ponce (a CTNi affiliate).
+Its sister station is WUSP-LD 251 in Ponce (a CTN International affiliate).
 This station is also owned by Senda Educational Broadcasting, Inc.

 Digital Television

 WVQS-LD's digital signal is multiplexed: